LuqmanAshik464/Loloud-/README.md

 ## DONE!
 ### Have Fun!

 ### NOTICE: windows defender smartscreen might not let you to run it becuase these batch, html and vbscript are made from another PC (My one)!
+Also We Removed All The Hacking Stuff To Get Rid Of Your Suspections ALSO If You Don't Belive Us Read The Code

 ### Conclusion